 Brent received a B.A. from Northwest University, with a double major in Theological Studies.
 He is an avid outdoorsman, and refers to the mountains as his “second home”.
 If you have any questions about cameras or camping gear, he’ll be more than happy to “nerd out” with you.

-Video: Why Gen Z Doesn't Need Your Brand
+Ethnographic Market Research: Why Gen Z Doesn't Need Your Brand